brandur/sorg/content/drafts/canonical-log-lines.md

 ORDER BY 1;
 ```

-And thus get a set of all merchants eligible to have their TLS floor updated.
+And as easily as that, I have a data set of all merchants who are eligible to
+have their TLS floor updated.

 ## Summary